POS · Hobart

 Exactly what you get

 A POS that sells where Hobart sells: fully offline at a Salamanca stall or paddock cellar door, syncing when coverage returns, with alcohol compliance, tasting flights, and sell-by-weight grade pricing built in.
-It reconciles every sale to one stock count shared with your inventory management system, feeds a custom CRM (Customer Relationship Management) so market buyers become repeat customers, and reports takings into a business intelligence dashboard.
+It reconciles every sale to one stock count shared with your inventory management system, feeds a custom CRM (Customer Relationship Management) so market buyers become repeat customers, and reports takings into a business intelligence (BI) dashboard.
 Your busiest market Saturday speeds up instead of stalling when the signal dips.

 How to choose a developer in Hobart